ga-bri-ela/Responsive-Tip-Calculator-App/README.md

 -	View the optimal layout for the app depending on their device’s screen size
 -	See hover states for all interactive elements on the page
 -	Calculate the correct tip and total cost of the bill per person

+This is a screenshot of the final result:

 ![screenshot of the tip calculator app](https://github.com/ga-bri-ela/Responsive-Tip-Calculator-App/blob/main/splitter%20one.png?raw=true)

 ## Technologies 💻